COSC-499-W2023/year-long-project-team-3/docs/weekly logs/team/week_5_sem_1_team_log.md

 ### Additional Context

--   This week involved mainly the setup and dependancies added to the project
+-   This week involved mainly the setup and dependencies added to the project